 Are you experiencing allergy-like symptoms at home but not exhibiting them when you’re outside?
 If so, your home likely has poor indoor air quality.
 There are myriad pollutants that can worsen your home’s air quality and impact your health, including dust, pet dander and microbial growth.
 You don’t have have to let particulate matter make you feel sick, though.
-Here’s how to eliminate pollutants in your Beaufort, South Carolina, home to improve air quality.
+Here’s how to eliminate pollutants in your home to improve air quality.

 Change the HVAC System’s Filter Often